Spirik/GEM/README.md

 ### GEM, GEM_u8g2, GEM_adafruit_gfx

-Primary class of library.
-Responsible for appearance of the menu, communication with LCD screen (via supplied `GLCD`, `U8G2` or `Adafruit_GFX` object), integration of all menu items `GEMItem` and pages `GEMPage` into one menu.
+Primary class of the library.
+Responsible for appearance of the menu, communication with display (via supplied `GLCD`, `U8G2` or `Adafruit_GFX` object), integration of all menu items `GEMItem` and pages `GEMPage` into one menu.
 Object of corresponding `GEM` class variation defines as follows.

 AltSerialGraphicLCD version: